 , and she is a frequent interviewee and contributor for the Oprah Winfrey Network, Yahoo!
 Health, The Atlantic, CBS Early Show, NPR, Psychology Today

 .
 She is a sought-after speaker for corporate, collegiate, and professional audiences on topics related to modern love.
 Solomon lives in Highland Park, IL, with her husband, Todd, and their two children, Brian and Courtney.

-Financial: Dr. Alexandra Solomon is a published author and receives royalties.
-She receives a speaking honorarium from PESI, Inc. She is a practicing clinical psychologist and is an instructor at Northwestern University.
-She has no relevant financial relationships with ineligible organizations.
+Financial: Dr. Alexandra Solomon maintains a private practice and has an employment relationship with Northwestern University.
+She receives royalties as a published author.
+Dr. Solomon receives a speaking honorarium and recording royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Alexandra Solomon is a thought leader for Heleo, a founding expert for the Mine'd app, and an ambassador for The Relationship School.
-She a member of the American Psychological Association (APA) and the American Association for Sexuality Educators, Counselors and Therapists (AASECT).
+She is an ad hoc for several peer review journals, for a complete list contact PESI, Inc. Dr. Solomon is a member of the American Psychological Association, and the American Association for Sexuality Educators, Counselors and Therapists.